Understanding ISO Codes

 To convert the particle count into an ISO code, please refer to the example below.
 The original particle count is in the right-hand table, and the ISO codes are in the left-hand table.
 For each progressively higher ISO code, both the quantity and range of particles doubles.

-According to a study performed by Caterpillar, it takes approximately ½ teaspoon of particulate to contamination a 55 gallon drum of oil to an ISO code of 18/16/13.
+According to a study performed by Caterpillar, it takes approximately ½ teaspoon of particulate to contaminate a 55-gallon drum of oil to an ISO code of 18/16/13.
 Returning to the example above, where 19/17/14 is one ISO code higher than 18/16/13 and therefore considered twice as contaminated, the result can be interpreted as approximately 1 teaspoon of particulate per 55 gallons of fluid.

 For specific information on other measured parameters, bookmark this page for future updates.
 Coming up next: Understanding Viscosity.